vinayhegde1990/devops-notes/docs/source/Logging.rst

 Logging
 ************

-*Some useful links to cover the basics of Logging*
+*Some useful links to explain the concepts of Logging*

 ########
 Concepts